outerbounds/docusaurus/docs/going-to-production-with-metaflow/scheduling-metaflow-flows.md

 It is not easy to use cron as a production scheduler.
 What if the instance running cron fails?
 If the scheduled command fails, how do I know it has failed?
 How do you see its error logs?
 Does my cron instance have enough capacity to handle another command?
 And most importantly, how do I orchestrate schedules of multiple commands so that their mutual dependencies are handled correctly?

-## **Why AWS Step Functions?**
+## Why AWS Step Functions?

 [AWS Step Functions](https://aws.amazon.com/step-functions/) is a general-purpose workflow orchestrator that can answer these questions.
 If you are curious, you can [read AWS Step Functions documentation to learn all about it](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html).
 If you just want to get your flow in production, this document contains everything you need to know.

-In the Metaflow's point of view, the main benefits of AWS Step Functions are the following:
+In Metaflow's point of view, the main benefits of AWS Step Functions are the following:

 - AWS Step Functions orchestrates workflows expressed as state machines, which are a superset of directed graphs.
 This means that we can map Metaflow flows to corresponding AWS Step Functions state machines fully automatically.
 This gives you much more detail about what gets executed and how, in contrast to treating Metaflow scripts as black boxes.
 - AWS Step Functions comes with tooling that is required for running workflows in production.
 You can benefit from battle-hardened solutions provided by AWS for alerting, monitoring, and scheduling.
 By using AWS Step Functions your Metaflow flows can integrate seamlessly with the wider AWS offerings.